 The great news is that sharing a meal is good for general well-being and happiness, as well as your brain and the health of all.

 Families that eat regular meals together have children with greater self-esteem, and lower rates of unhealthy eating, substance abuse, teen pregnancy and depression*.
 Regular family meals also lower the rates of obesity and eating disorders in children and adolescents.

 What else can families – and friends – do that takes only about an hour a day and packs such a punch?

 Whether with family or friends, have a go at these:

-*If you eat at least three meals together each week, your children may be 35% less likely to engage in disordered eating, 24% more likely to eat healthier foods and 12% less likely to be overweight (Hammons & Fiese, 2011).
+*in addition to the positive impact on mental health, if you eat at least three meals together each week, your children may be 35% less likely to engage in disordered eating, 24% more likely to eat healthier foods and 12% less likely to be overweight (Hammons & Fiese, 2011).

 More information from Valeria Skafida and edited by Kirsten Thomlinson and Sarah Morton which came out of a briefing ‘An Appetite for Life’ some research into the benefit of family meals for the Centre for Research and Family Relationships (CRFR) Edinburgh 2012.
 See what the Guardian wrote about children’s healthy snacks.